Derry county football team: History

 Derry won the 2000 National League and the county's minor team won their fourth All-Ireland Minor Championship in 2002.
 Derry won the 2008 National League, their sixth in all.
 Since then they have been overshadowed in the Ulster Senior Championship by the emergence of Tyrone and Donegal.
 Derry topped Division 2 of the NFL in 2013 and returned to Division 1 for the 2014 season.

 Manager Damian Barton was banned after involving himself in an on-field fight in 2016.

 Derry were relegated to Division 4 in 2018.

 Joe Brolly wrote in August 2020 that Derry seriously debate whether to field a team in the Senior Football Championship as their presence in league and championship has been similar to that of Kilkenny, who concentrate on hurling instead.
 Derry won the 2022 Ulster SFC, for the first time in 24 years, and progressed to a 2022 All-Ireland SFC semi-final for the first time in donkey's years.
 So much for Joe Brolly.
+Gallagher had to move aside when his wife got a word in about what he was doing to her behind closed doors, or in other places behind the scenes where he could get at her.
+The Derry County Board did not come of it too well.
+Ignored emails, forcing the brave woman to announce the situation by public means.
+It is fair to say it had egg on its face, and all over its trousers.
+Gallagher then gave up the job as manager completely, leaving the Derry set-up in a tizzy of almighty proportions.
+Gallagher's dismissal would pave the way for a most unexpected decision: Derry to be managed by none other than Mickey Harte.
+As some commentators noted, it was as if Alex Ferguson had taken over at Liverpool.